-- Session 12 MIDTERM EXAM (via campus online in a Live in person session) - -Session 23- ORAL EXAM (Live in person session) - Session 24 FINAL EXAM (Live in person session)- TUESDAY DECEMBER 20th (via campus online in a live in-person session)

-Failure to attend will result in an evaluation grade of zero.
+- Session 11 MIDTERM EXAM (via campus online in a Live in person session) (all language exams are taken via Blackboard with Respondus in the scheduled classroom on campus) STUDENTS MUST ATTEND THIS SESSION (if absent, you will receive a 0) - Session 23- ORAL EXAM (Live in person session) - Session 24 FINAL EXAM THURSDAY April 20 (Live in person session) (all language exams are taken via Blackboard with Respondus in the scheduled classroom on campus) (during regular class session unless otherwise indicated) SYLLABUS SESSION SCHEDULE Failure to attend will result in an evaluation grade of zero.
 In order to pass the course, you must earn a minimum grade of 5 on the final written exam (including listening comprehension, reading comprehension, grammar concepts, vocabulary, written expression) and also a minimum of 5 on the oral production of the final exam.
 This means that even if your final total course grade exceeds 5.0, you would still fail if you do not earn a 5 on both parts of the final exam.
+SESSION 1 (LIVE IN-PERSON) Lesson 6 Core Topic:??????
+Why are they suddenly missing Session Learning: